abinayaaa/ai-saas-capstone/README.md

 “What are the barriers to AI adoption in SaaS product management, and how can organizations overcome them?”

 ##  Methodology
-- Survey (n=70)
+- Conducted Survey with participant around 70 (n=70)
-- Regression & Conjoint
+- Used survey data and performed Regression & Conjoint Analysis
-- Focus groups
+- Focus groups discussion with industry experts, engineers, product owners

 ##  Key Findings
 - Skills gap (67%) outpaces privacy (33%)